vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 # Network Architecture

-For deployment of TKG in VMware Cloud on AWS SDDCs, we build separate segments for the TKG management cluster, TKG Shared Services cluster, TKG workload clusters, NSX ALB management, Cluster-VIP segment for control plane HA, TKG Mgmt VIP/Data segment, and TKG workload Data/VIP segment.
+For deployment of TKG in VMware Cloud on AWS SDDCs, separate segments are built for the TKG management cluster, TKG Shared Services cluster, TKG workload clusters, NSX ALB management, Cluster-VIP segment for control plane HA, TKG Mgmt VIP/Data segment, and TKG workload Data/VIP segment.

 The network reference design can be mapped into this general framework.

 ![Network Layout for TKG in VMC on AWS](img/tko-on-vmc-aws/tko-vmc-aws02.png)

-This topology enables the following benefits:
+This topology provides the following benefits:

-- Isolate and separate SDDC management components (vCenter, ESX) from the TKG components.
-This reference design only allows the minimum connectivity between the TKG clusters and NSX ALB to the vCenter Server.
+- Isolates and separates SDDC management components (vCenter, ESX) from the TKG components.
+This reference design allows only minimum connectivity between the TKG clusters and NSX ALB and the vCenter Server.
-- Isolate and separate the NSX ALB management network segment from the TKG management segment and the TKG workload segments.
+- Isolates and separates the NSX ALB management network segment from the TKG management segment and the TKG workload segments.
-- Depending on the workload cluster type and use case, multiple workload clusters may leverage the same logical segments or new segments can be used for each workload cluster.
+- Depending on the workload cluster type and use case, multiple workload clusters can leverage the same logical segments or new segments can be used for each workload cluster.
-  To isolate and separate TKG workload cluster networking from each other it’s recommended to make use of separate logical segments for each workload cluster and configure the required firewall between these networks.
-Refer to [Firewall Requirements](#firewall) for more details.
+  To isolate and separate TKG workload cluster networking from each other, VMware recommends that you use separate logical segments for each workload cluster and configure the required firewall between these networks.
+See [Firewall Requirements](#firewall) for more details.
-- Separate provider and tenant access to the TKG environment.
+- Separates provider and tenant access to the TKG environment.
      - Only provider administrators need access to the TKG management cluster.
-This prevents tenants from attempting to connect to the TKG management cluster.
+Allowing only administrators to access the TKG management cluster prevents tenants from attempting to connect to the TKG management cluster.
 ### Network Requirements

 As per the defined architecture, the list of required networks includes: